ZeroCM/zcm/docs/transports.md

   - C89 API for supporting embedded (and other languages in the future)
   - Blocking and Non-blocking support
-  - First-class usage (no special builtin transports)
+  - First-class usage (no special built-in transports)

 For the aspiring transport developer, we recommend reading the following core sources: